NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Harbor Guard Moonlighter.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

 You're trained in the Athletics skill and your choice of Sailing Lore or Hunting Lore.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to [[Actions/Interact|Interact]] with Harbor Guards, ship captains, and freelance adventurers.
-You gain the [[Feats/Quick Jump|Quick Jump]] skill feat.
+You gain the [[Quick Jump|Quick Jump]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*